What is the AI Reply Agent?

 Both metrics work together to show you how effectively your AI agent is helping manage your inbox - the Involvement Rate shows how often it's helping, while the Resolution Rate shows how accurately it's helping.

-A: When the AI Agent decides to route a conversation to your team, it notifies you in three ways:
+When the AI Agent decides a conversation needs human attention, it notifies you in three ways:

-The conversation is also visible in the Unibox, alongside all other replies, for full context and follow-up
+Unibox – Conversation visible alongside all other replies for full context and follow-up

 This ensures no escalated lead gets missed.